-Vanessa is a non-executive director of ASX-listed Wesfarmers Limited and is Chairman of AMP Capital Holdings Limited.
-She was a director of AMP Limited from March 2016 to May 2018.
+Vanessa is a non-executive director of ASX-listed Wesfarmers Limited.
+She is a former Chairman of AMP Capital Holdings Limited (resigned June 2018) and a former director of AMP Limited (resigned May 2018).
 Vanessa is also Managing Director of her own advisory business MF Advisory that provides coaching and advisory services to senior executives in Asia and Australia.

 She holds a Bachelor of Commerce degree from The University of New South Wales and a Master of Business Administration from the IMD, Switzerland.